Skip to content

 • Type: String

-• Description: Name for the JUnit report
+• Description: Name for the JUnit XML report.

 • Documentation: JUnit support